KOOJANGHOI/kjanghoi.github.io/_posts/2021-06-18-algorithm-heapSort.md

 #### Running time
 **upper bound**
-: Each call to MAX-HEAPIFY costs O(lgn) time, and there are O(n) such calls, Thus the running time is O(nlogn)
+: Each call to MAX-HEAPIFY costs O(logn) time, and there are O(n) such calls, Thus the running time is O(nlogn)

 **tighter bound**